Edit this wiki page Follow

 HPL Engine

 The small studio has developed their own engine to power their games.
 The engine they built goes under the name HPL Engine and uses industry standard technologies such as OpenGL, OpenAL and Newton Game Dynamics.
 HPL1 has since been released as open source.
-The engine underwent an extensive update to HPL Engine 2 for the studio's last release, Amnesia: The Dark Descent; The developers are now working on a new and improved engine, to be named "HPL3", for their next release.
+The engine underwent an extensive update to HPL Engine 2 for the studio's last release, Amnesia: The Dark Descent; The developers have now created a new and improved engine, named "HPL3", for their next release, SOMA.

 This edit will also create new pages on Giant Bomb for: